codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 ## Finally, the handlers

+Handlers are the functions that will be called on the `on_read` callback, as the name suggests, they handle commands, after being done, they optionally set a payload ready for being sent to the client and return a code, which can be:

+- REARM_W, imply the rearming of the descriptor setting the next callback to `on_write` there's data to send to the client
+- REARM_R, in this case there's nothing to tell to the client, the file descriptor will be rearmed with the callback set to `on_read` again
+- -REARM_W this particular case has no code defined, but use the REARM_W and negate it, it means that the client disconnected.

 The first handler we'll add will be the `connect_handler`, which as the name suggests will handle CONNECT packet coming just after connecting.